 Looking for things to do in Homer, Alaska?

-Come Adventure with us at the Dean Family Farm and Art Studios
+Join us for a Dean Family Farm and Art Studios Tour

 Our 2019 summer season runs from May 23 – September 19

 Join Alaskan artists, Ranja and Jeff Dean for this unique, guided tour.

 You’ll be immersed in our creative Alaskan lifestyle as you meander through a menagerie of art and animals, gardens and architecture; from patchwork quilts to timber frame barns, towering beach logs and arched roofed structures, innovative tools, farmstead gadgets and both fine and functional artwork.